In this section

 The 2018 PTRs contain a "legal right of redress" for package holiday organisers under regulation 29, which allows them to bring a claim against a third party who has done something that triggers a liability for the organiser to the traveller.
 For example, cancelled flights that lead to a refund of a flight-inclusive package.

 "The 2018 PTRs contain a 'legal right of redress' for package holiday organisers"

 One online travel agent fraudulently obtained more than £42,000 from a group of UK holidaymakers who paid for flights via their website.
 However, the airline received no booking request.
 The agent admitted fraud and received a jail sentence.
 They were also ordered to refund the consumers.

 This case study concerns the growing trend of package holidays being sold on major social network sites by 'homeworkers' who do not always understand the significance of the sales of package holidays.

-Is the offer for the seller to make the booking or for the consumer?
+Is the offer for the seller to make the booking or for the traveller?
 It really isn't clear, and it should be clearer at the beginning that the flight is extra.
 If X makes the booking, was it at the same time as the hotel booking?
 If so, then an LTA (separate selection and payment) or package (if paid as a total fee) would be created.

 Another major issue is giving an approximate price of flights as they would be subject to change and this could be construed as misleading if the price increased.
-Travel Agents should have a system to check that the information is as up to date as possible, which would be their due diligence defence.
+Travel agents should have a system to check that the information is as up to date as possible, which would be their due diligence defence.

-The 2018 PTRs explicitly place liability for the performance of the travel services included in the package on the Organiser/Principal irrespective of whether the travel services are performed by third parties.
+The 2018 PTRs explicitly place liability for the performance of the travel services included in the package on the organiser/principal, irrespective of whether the travel services are performed by third parties.